devbyray/typescript-npm-library-starter/README.md

 For running tests against your code we included [Jest](https://jestjs.io/).
 Jest is a JavaScript/TypeScript testing framework with a focus on simplicity, that's why we like it so much!

+Run `npm run test` for 1 time only run.
+If you want to use the Jest watch option, run `npm run test:watch`.

 ## Example readme content

 ## Installation